test712/Repo-Name/README.md

 or

-This project is licensed under the -insert license name- <insert license name> License - see the [License.txt](License.txt) file for details
+This project is licensed under the [insert license name] <insert license name> License - see the [License.txt](License.txt) file for details

 Include any other License information here, including third-party content using separate license agreements